-Fourth dress code violation: Contact with parents and student sent home for the day.
+Third dress code violation: Contact with parents and student sent home for the day.

 The GAA uniform supplier is Threads.
 Uniforms for GAA will only be distributed from Threads' Retail outlet in Capital Mall.
-There will be no uniform sale from the GAA school uniform store.
 Uniforms can be purchased online at www.threadsme.com.